Division of Allergy, Immunology, and Transplantation

 - Translating research findings into scientific agendas and long-term strategic research plans

-- Strong management experience to lead a diverse team of research scientists, nurse consultants, and physicians and establish collaborations with community stakeholders and academic, industry, and other federal partners
+- Management to lead a diverse team of research scientists, nurse consultants, and physicians and establish collaborations with community stakeholders and academic, industry, and other federal partners

 Salary is dependent on experience and qualifications.

-Visit NIAID Careers for more information about working in NIAID’s dynamic atmosphere.
+Visit NIAID Careers for additional opportunities and information about working in NIAID’s dynamic atmosphere.